guypwhunt/deployShinyAppOnOpenstack/README.md

 ## Step 4: Create a new Security Group that allows internet traffic

+Access the Openstack dashboard on the following [link](https://cloud.er.kcl.ac.uk/project/).

+You will need to sign in using your KCL username and password.

 Add a security group with these rules:

 <img width="768" alt="image" src="https://user-images.githubusercontent.com/68480973/229761921-9457f6dc-bbdf-4dca-ab0a-c08f8f8da700.png">